HTML PROGRAMMING:HTML – Attributes

 </body>

-The align attribute was commonly used in older HTML to set text alignment.
-In modern HTML, this approach is considered outdated.
-Instead of align="center", we now use CSS like style="text-align: center;" or a CSS class that sets text-align in an external stylesheet.
+</html>The align attribute was commonly used in older HTML to control text alignment.
+In modern HTML, this approach is outdated.
+CSS should be used instead to separate structure from presentation.